dru0096/music-recommender-spotify-api-project/README.md

 # Song Recommender Project :headphones:

-## Bootcamp Challenge:
-This is my submission for the GNOD project from Ironhack.
+This is my submission for the GNOD project at Ironhack.
 Here I built a Song Recommender based on a K-Means Clustering model.

 For the data to be used: